DanielZiel/Website-setup/README.md

 # Website-setup
-Short Description: In this project, I automatically deploy virtual machines using the vagrant tool and configure them according to specified requirements.
+In this project, I automatically deploy virtual machines using the vagrant tool and configure them according to specified requirements.

 Project Goal